British researchers say they have found a way to cut in half the risk of asthma attacks that require hospitalization.

 A serious ailment

-According to the U.S. Centers for Disease Control and Prevention (CDC), more than in the United States have asthma.
+According to the U.S. Centers for Disease Control and Prevention (CDC), more than

 About 8 percent of American adults and 8 percent of children under 18 have from the condition.